 I have not dedicated a column to a discussion of a quote before, but I had forgotten about this old chestnut and thought it merited comment.
-Let me begin by saying that I don’t know if people fear thought more than they fear torture, cancer or the death of their children.
-And surely all thought isn’t unafraid, as I’m sure Russell knew.
+Let me begin by saying that I doubt that people fear thought more than they fear torture, cancer, or the death of their children.
 But with those caveats out-of-the-way, let’s proceed.

-I used to tell my students to not believe that ideas and thoughts don’t matter—that they exist in the ivory tower with no significance for the real world—as if beer and football are more important.
-No. Thoughts and ideas incite political revolutions; they inspire people to sacrifice their lives for just and unjust causes alike, often killing others in the process.
+I used to tell my students to not believe that ideas and thoughts don’t matter—that they only exist in the ivory tower with no significance for the real world—as if beer and football are more important.
+No. Thoughts and ideas incite political revolutions; they inspire people to sacrifice their lives or kill others for just and unjust causes alike.
 They determine how one treats both friends and enemies, and whether family is more important than money.

 But not just any thinking will do.
-If we truly love thinking we will engage in careful and conscientious thinking informed by the best reason and evidence available—our dignity consists, in large part, on good thinking.
-More than forty years ago I entered a university where the following inscription was etched on its library’s wall.
-I have never forgotten its words:
+If we truly love truth we will engage in careful and conscientious thinking informed by the best reason and evidence available—our dignity consists, in large part, of good thinking.
+Almost fifty years ago I entered a university where the following inscription was etched on its library’s wall.
+I have never forgotten it:

 “This institution will be based on the illimitable freedom of the human mind.
 For here we are not afraid to follow truth wherever it may lead, nor to tolerate any error so long as reason is left free to combat it.” ~ Thomas Jefferson